T. Jörgensmann Quartet

-Minne was Joy Unlimited's fourth and last album, and is apparently their most laid-back effort, containing a mixture of styles, from the folkish (Minne Wunder Kan Din Guete/Monogam-Polygam, Der Din Wip Alrerst Betrouc) to brass-driven rock (Cinctura Virginae, Bacchanal), and even a track in a Gryphonesque medieval vein (Almin Fröide).
-Its diversity is probably its downfall, sad though it makes me to say so; the album lacks focus, with its disparate influences refusing to gel sufficiently to create a cohesive whole, sounding one minute like Wind, and the next, Van der Graaf Generator.
+Minne was Joy Unlimited's fourth and last album, apparently their most laid-back effort, containing a mixture of styles, from the folkish (Minne Wunder Kan Din Guete/Monogam-Polygam, Der Din Wip Alrerst Betrouc) to brass-driven rock (Cinctura Virginae, Bacchanal) and even a track in a Gryphonesque medieval vein (Almin Fröide).
+Its diversity is probably its downfall, sad though it makes me to say so; the album lacks focus, its disparate influences refusing to gel sufficiently to create a cohesive whole, sounding one minute like Wind and the next, Van der Graaf Generator.

-Roland Heck's Mellotron work only crops up on two tracks, with some nicely up-front strings on opener Origo and closer Flos Lividus II, bookending the album in a Mellotronic kind of way.
-This isn't a bad album, and should possibly have been rated higher, but its irritating habit of lurching from style to style makes it a slightly fractured listen, probably due to the band's failure to integrate their influences.
-Two nice 'Tron tracks, though.
+Roland Heck's Mellotron work only crops up on two tracks, with nicely up-front strings on opener Origo and closer Flos Lividus II, bookending the album in a Mellotronic kind of way.
+This isn't a bad album per se, but its irritating habit of lurching from style to style makes it a slightly fractured listen, probably due to the band's failure to integrate their influences.
+Two nice Mellotron tracks, though.

 Scorch (1970, 40.34) ***/TT½

 Private Holiday Camp